goradd/gofile/README.md

 # gofile

-Gofile is a simple file and directory manipulation tool primarily useful for building go applications and libraries.
+Gofile is a go module aware file and directory manipulation tool primarily useful for building go applications and libraries.

-Go is module aware, and is cross-platform.
 Any directory can be represented as a module name, followed by a subdirectory and the real path of the module will be substituted for the module name.
 Path names should use forward slashes to separate directories, and you can substitute environment variables into the path names using $VAR, or ${VAR} syntax.